iliakan/node-dev/readme.md

 ### Troubleshooting

+This module doesn't compile/run on non-Linux OS.
+See the head of this file for the details.

 There are limits on the number of watched files in inotify.
 For example, Debian has 8192 by default.
 In most cases, that should be enough.
 If it's not, and you really really need to watch so many files, then you can adjust the limit.

 To change the limit: